 I worked with a team of 4 (head of product, front-end dev and QA) over the course of two months to build out this feature.
 Along with being the sole designer, I was also the de facto project manager.

 “Just checking to see how soon the system will be able to automatically generate certificates after a student takes a course.
 I have to manually generate the certificates and it is very time consuming.
 Please please help in this.”

-Being an education platform, we were frequently getting requests like the one above around having a certificate issuance feature.
-Certain schools needed their students to have proof of course completion; with no native certificate feature they ended up having to devise workarounds involving either manual certificate completion or using Zapier integrations to third party certificate software.
+Being an education platform, we were frequently getting requests like the one above around having an automatic certificate issuance feature.
+Certain schools need their students to have proof of course completion; with no native certificate feature they end up having to devise workarounds involving Zapier integrations to third party certificate software.

-Another benefit of building our the certificates feature is that we’d be able to gate it to our professional plan.
-This served to make our paid plans more valuable, as well as providing an area of differentiation between our pro plan and our cheaper basic plan.
+Another benefit of building out a certificates feature is that we’d be able to gate it to our professional plan.
+This served to make our professional plan more valuable, as well as providing an area of differentiation between our pro plan and our cheaper basic plan.